 - Scratch workspace

 Tools that honor the Scratch Workspace environment setting use the specified location as the default workspace for output datasets.
-The Scratch Workspace is intended for output data you do not wish to maintain.

 In addition to the above workspaces, there is an in-memory workspace where you can write geodatabase feature classes and tables to system memory instead of disk.
 Data written to the in-memory workspace is temporary and automatically cleared when the application closes.
 Specify model output paths like in_memory\Buffer_output to use the in-memory workspace.